Here you'll find actual elopements to inspire your own and resources to help you through the planning process.

 So you decide to elope.
 You need to have a ceremony and you want some photos.
 Now what?
 That’s really not much of a wedding day.
 But what are you supposed to do with very few or no guests?

-The answer is anything.
-That’s the beauty of elopements.
-It disregards what weddings are supposed to be and creates the day you want.
-The first step is to narrow down what you would enjoy if you could plan your perfect day.
 What do you love to do?
 Hiking, exploring downtown, kayaking, eating at your favorite restaurant, trying something new?
 All of those are on the table if you chose to elope.
 Whatever makes you happy is an awesome option for your special day.
 Eloping gives you the opportunity to take on any adventure for your wedding day.

 Let’s chat about potential timelines and activities for your elopement day!

 Y’all, the options for how you fill your elopement are so cool.
 I see new ideas all the time that you wouldn’t even imagine as an option.
 When you’re considering activities, the first thing you should think about is what you enjoy.
 It doesn’t have to be a stereotypical wedding day activity to enhance your experience.
-AirBNB experiences is also packed with unique activities based on the location you want to go to.
+Airbnb experiences is also packed with unique activities based on the location you want to go to.
 Even if you don’t book through them, it can give you some out-of-the-box ideas to get you started while you’re searching.
 Here’s some ideas just to get you started:

 Save this on Pinterest for later!